 When you want to bring back those blocks, just click the three-dot icon again and select the preferences option.

-Once the popup opens up, switch to the ‘Blocks’ tab and click the ‘Reset’ link to make the blocks visible again.
+Once the popup opens up, switch to the ‘Blocks’ tab.
+To make all plugin blocks visible again, click the ‘Reset’ link.

 If this seems like a problem to you, then you can use the next method.